Conditional Information Inequalities and Combinatorial Applications: Abstract

-Then we present two applications of our result.
-The first one is the following easy-to-formulate combinatorial theorem: Assume that edges of a bipartite graph are partitioned into $K$ matchings so that for each pair (left vertex $x$, right vertex $y$) there is at most one matching in the partition that involves both $x,y$.
-Assume further that the degree of each left vertex is at least $L$ and the degree of each right vertex is at least $R$.
+We present two applications of our result.
+The first one is the following easy-to-formulate theorem on edge colorings of bipartite graphs: assume that the edges of a bipartite graph are colored in $K$ colors so that each two edges sharing a vertex have different colors and for each pair (left vertex $x$, right vertex $y$) there is at most one color $a$ such both $x$ and $y$ are incident to edges with color $a$; assume further that the degree of each left vertex is at least $L$ and the degree of each right vertex is at least $R$.
 Then $K\ge LR$.
-The second application is a new method to prove lower bounds for biclique coverings of bipartite graphs.
+The second application is a new method to prove lower bounds for biclique cover of bipartite graphs.

-We also provide a new relaxation of the conditions for the inequality proven by Z.~Zhang, R.W.~Yeung (1997).